October 30, 2025

 Let’s talk about the “big move” everyone thinks they need to make.
 Renting a warehouse.
 A rite of passage.
 A sign you’ve made it, right?

-Before you lock yourself into square footage and monthly fees, ask yourself this: Is my business actually ready?
-Understanding the base rental rate, lease rate, and total asking lease rate is crucial before committing to a warehouse space, as these factors determine your overall costs and obligations.
+Before you lock yourself into a long-term contract and egregious fees, ask yourself: Is my business actually ready?
+Before entering a warehouse contract, consider the common concerns tenants have, such as understanding all costs, lease terms, and potential obligations.
+Understanding the base rental rate, lease rate, and total asking lease rate, for example, are crucial before committing to a warehouse space, as these factors determine your overall costs and obligations.
+Make sure to thoroughly review all terms before signing a warehouse lease to avoid surprises later.
+When evaluating costs and obligations, look for a transparent price structure and ensure there are no hidden fees or unexpected charges in your lease agreement.

 But first...what does leasing a warehouse really mean?

-Five signs you might not be ready for a warehouse lease
+Five signs you might not be ready to lease a warehouse

 1. Your order volume is seasonal, inconsistent, or still scaling